0xUgochukwu/Link-Saver/README.md

 8. You can see it on your Chrome by clicking the Extensions icon at the top right corner.
 9. Pin the extension for easier access.

+##### Also note that this extension makes use of local storage so be sure to back up your links before you clear your browser cache.

 I hope you enjoy using it ;)